Amy B. Lyman: Early life

 Amy Cassandra Brown was born in Pleasant Grove, Utah Territory on February 7, 1872, to John Brown and Margaret Zimmerman Brown.
 John Brown was a polygamist, and Amy Brown was the twenty-third of his twenty-five children.
-He was also a leader of the Mississippi Latter-day Saints.
+He was also a leader of the Mississippi Latter-day Saints, a group of pioneers who traveled to Utah.

 Amy Brown attended high school at Brigham Young Academy (BYA) from 1888 to 1890.
 For part of her time at BYA, Brown lived in the home of Karl G. and Anna Meith Maeser.
 Maeser appointed Brown to head the Primary Department at BYA; she worked as a teacher at BYA from 1890 to 1894, and later taught elementary school in Salt Lake City for two years.

 Marriage

 At BYA she met Richard Lyman, her future husband who would become an LDS Church apostle in 1918.
 Brown and Lyman's plans to marry were postponed because the University of Michigan, where Lyman was studying, did not allow married students.
 After Lyman graduated in 1896, the couple was married in the Salt Lake Temple in a ceremony performed by Joseph F. Smith.
 The couple had two children, Wendell Brown and Margaret.

 After their marriage, Richard Lyman became a professor of engineering at the University of Utah.
 Amy Lyman took classes from the university, including English and history.
-In 1902, the Lymans went to New York so that Richard could begin his graduate studies at Cornell University.
+In 1902, the Lymans went to New York so that he could begin his graduate studies at Cornell University.
 On their way, they went to a summer session at the University of Chicago.
 While in Chicago, Lyman enrolled in a class on sociology.
 She became involved in Settlement House programs and associated with Jane Addams.
-After her husband graduated from Cornell University, the couple returned to Utah.
+After her husband graduated from Cornell University, the Lymans returned to Utah.

-Prior to the Second World War, Lyman accompanied her husband to England where he presided over the church's European Mission from 1936 to 1938.
+Prior to the Second World War, Lyman accompanied her husband to England where he was president of the church's European Mission from 1936 to 1938.
 In Europe, Lyman presided over women's organizations.

 LDS Church service

 Relief Society

-Lyman became a member of the general board Relief Society in 1909.
+Lyman became a member of the Relief Society general board in 1909.
 She served as both assistant secretary and, later, as general secretary-treasurer.
 In this role, she collected historical documents, while promoting the use of modern office machinery and practices, such as filing systems.

 While on the general board, she established Social Service Department under Joseph F. Smith's authorization.
 From 1928 to 1940, Lyman was the first counselor to the president Louise Y. Robison in the Relief Society general presidency.
-As a counselor, she transferred stored wheat collected under Brigham Young to the General Welfare Program.
+As a counselor, she helped transfer stored wheat collected from the time of Brigham Young to the General Welfare Program.
 She also assisted in the centennial celebration of Relief Society.
 Lyman succeeded Robison as president in 1940 and served until 1945.

-Lyman received numerous honors including election to the Social Science Honor Society of America, the Distinguished Alumnus Award from Brigham Young University, honorary membership in the American Association of Mental Deficiency, and the Honorary Life Membership Award from the Utah State Conference of Social Work.
+Lyman received numerous honors including election to the Social Science Honor Society of America, the Distinguished Alumnus Award from Brigham Young University (BYU), honorary membership in the American Association of Mental Deficiency, and the Honorary Life Membership Award from the Utah State Conference of Social Work.